-This post is originally from 2011 and it is hilarious for me to read it, since my boys are now 17 and 19 years old and no longer have little fingers, because they’re 6-feet tall.
+This post is originally from 2011 and it is hilarious for me to read it, since my boys are now 17 and 19 years old and no longer have little fingers, because they’re 6 feet tall.
 The only thing that remains the same 7 years later; they still love these Blueberry Bars!

 2011: Yesterday was the official end of summer in my house.
 Back to school for both boys, and I spent the day wishing they were home again.
 “Seriously?”
 You may ask.
 I spent the past several weeks anticipating the beginning of school with a certain glee, which may have bordered on unhealthy.
 I couldn’t wait to have peace and quiet in my house, for hours at a time.
 I looked forward to doing my work without interruption, sans little fingers dipping into the bowl.
 But, when it came to the actual day, I missed them and couldn’t wait for them to get off the bus.* Instead of pathetically staring out the window waiting, I decided to bake them some Blueberry Bars.
 Every MN kid loves bars.

 For those of you from the coasts, I am referring to a layered dessert baked in a pan resembling a brownie/cookie/pie, but can be made with fruit, caramel, chocolate or anything else your pantry contains.
 Then they are cut into neat bars.
-I was first introduced to this concept when I moved to Minneapolis 18 years ago.
+I was first introduced to this concept when I moved to Minneapolis in 1993.
 Bars are generally served on a buffet table with lots of crock pots filled with “hot dish.”
 Every family has their own recipe, usually a tightly held secret, mostly kept from the neighbors.

 To watch me make these bars and for tips on easy lattice and stable fillings, watch my instagram video.
 Recipe below.

 How to Prepare the Lattice for Blueberry Bars

 You will find the full recipe at the bottom of this post!